Unidata/netcdf/NUG/nczarr.md

     These lists allow walking the NCZarr dataset without having to use the potentially costly S3 list operation.

-3. _.nczvar_ -- this is a parallel object to _.zarray_ and contains
+3. _.nczarray_ -- this is a parallel object to _.zarray_ and contains
 netcdf specific information.
 Specifically it contains the following.

     * dimrefs -- the names of the shared dimensions referenced by the variable.